wonkarthik/mysql/Mysql tutorial/Create Users.md

 Query OK, 0 rows affected (0.00 sec)

 ```
-Assigning roles to user accounts
+`Assigning roles to user accounts: `
 Suppose you need one user account as the developer, one user account that can have read-only access and two user accounts that can have read/write access.

 To create new users, you use CREATE USER statements as follows: